cloudflare/terraform-provider-cloudflare/docs/data-sources/d1_databases.md

 <a id="nestedatt--items"></a>
 ### Nested Schema for `items`

-Read-Only:

-- `created_at` (String) Specifies the timestamp the resource was created as an ISO8601 string.
+Optional:

 - `name` (String)
 - `uuid` (String)
 - `version` (String)

+Read-Only:

+- `created_at` (String) Specifies the timestamp the resource was created as an ISO8601 string.